Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.10 Authenticating with the Internet Identity/README.md

 Currently, method calls such as `payOut()` or `transfer()` are executed as anonymous users (`msg.caller` is unauthenticated).
 The next step is to modify these method calls to use the authenticated user's identity instead of an anonymous caller.

 This integration will be covered in the next lesson.

+## Key Takeaways

+- Implemented Internet Identity authentication using the auth-client package.
+- Used asynchronous AuthClient methods to manage login and check authentication status.
+- Handled login pop-up blocking and ensured smooth user experience by caching login state.
+- Planned integration of authenticated user identity with backend method calls for secure transactions.